costa-developer/cv-craft-studio/README.md

 * **Live Preview:** See real-time changes as you edit your professional details.
 * **Multi-Format Export:** Download your completed resume in **PDF** or **DOCX** formats.
 * **Modern Tech Stack:** Built with **React**, **TypeScript**, and **Vite** for a fast, responsive user interface.
-* **SEO & Social Ready:** Fully configured with Open Graph tags and Schema.org structured data for professional web presence.
+* **SEO & Social Ready:** Fully configured with Open Graph tags and Schema.org structured data.

 ## 🛠️ Tech Stack